jacobalberty/unifi-docker/README.md

 * Save settings in Unifi Controller
 * Restart UniFi-in-Docker container with `docker stop ...` and `docker run ...` commands.

+_Hint: Port 10001 should be forwareded to make it work._

 See [Side Projects](https://github.com/jacobalberty/unifi-docker/blob/master/Side-Projects.md#other-techniques-for-adoption) for other techniques to get Unifi devices to adopt your new Unifi Controller.